ibm-frontend/website/docs/CONTENT.md

 - `label`: The label of the page _(if added then header will display at medium height instead of small)_
 - `tabs`: An array of the page tabs (in the desired order), tab name should match markdown file name.
-- `internal: true` Used to designate internal only content for display on w3 website.

 ## Markdown